jmathtech/jmathtech/README.md

-## Hey there!
-My name is Jamil Matheny.
+## Hi, My name is Jamil Matheny.
+Welcome to my Github profile.

 ### Here's what I'm currently working on: 👋